joanh3aly/boston-house-prices/README.md

 3/ Predict (**Well-trained neural network providing decent predictions of house prices based on the other variables.
 Good explanations of how to use the neural network and how it works**)
 - Use keras [7] to create a neural network that can predict the median house price based on the other variables in the dataset.
 - ??

+Tried some NN testing:
+Predictions for near/far to charles river is not very accurate (logical errors in code?).
+Other predictions might be LSTAT or CRIM might be some other variables to test along with CHAS.